-The Capital team is responsible for providing support and advice to assist project managers in managing and monitoring their capital budgets.
+The Management Accounts team is responsible for providing support and advice to assist project managers in managing and monitoring their capital budgets.
 It also has a key role in consolidating and co-ordinating the monitoring information that is required for reporting purposes.
 This involves reporting to Directorate Management Teams via Heads of Service, Management Board and Cabinet.
-The team is also responsible for ensuring that the agreed programme is fully and appropriately financed at all times.
+The Capital team is responsible for ensuring that the agreed programme is fully and appropriately financed at all times.